Is it possible to get pregnant while using a vaginal ring?

 - ⚖️ "Abortion: Yes or no?" - Take our free Abortion Test

-Pregnant In Spite of Hormone Ring: Probability and Causes 📈
+Pregnant with Birth-Control Ring: Probability and Causes 📈

-The Pearl Index is a statistical unit which measures the reliability of contraceptive methods.
+The Pearl Index is a statistical unit measuring contraceptive methods' reliability.
 Using a vaginal ring for contraception has an index rate of 0.4 - 0.65.

-This means that, out of 1,000 women who use the hormone ring within a year, 4-7 women get pregnant.
+This means that 4-7 of 1,000 women who use vagainal rings will get pregnant within a year.

 Causes of Pregnancy Despite Contraceptive Ring